Examinations for Principal Auctioneer, Apprentice Auctioneer, Livestock Auctioneer and Auction House Operator

 The examinations are designed to protect the public by ensuring a minimum level of competence for licensees.
 It is impossible for the examination to cover all possible types and kinds of auctions a licensee might encounter.
 Instead, the examination attempts to cover auction law, general auction practice, professional ethics, terminology, mathematics, sales tax, plus common areas and auction types most likely to be encountered by the majority of today's auctioneers and auction house operators.

 The monthly exams are held in the Board office.
-Applicants are required to submit a completed application to the Board office prior to the desired test date in order to be scheduled.
-You will receive a confirmation notice through the mail.
-The exam will begin at 9:00 AM eastern time.
+Applicants are required to submit a completed application to the Board office at least one week prior to the desired test date in order to be scheduled.
+You will receive a confirmation notice through the mail or email with the date and time.

 The link to the applications for the apprentice, principal and auction house operator examination and the study guide are available on this page .
 A study guide is included to assist the applicant with their study and preparations for examination by providing basic information and areas for study.
 The final responsibility for the complete study and proper preparation for the examination rests with the applicant and may require other sources.